 Getting to the park is relatively easy.
 If you are staying in the Condesa or Roma districts it is relatively easy to walk there within minutes.
 From the central district or other areas of Mexico City, you can use public transport.
 There are a couple of metro stations close to the park – Metro Auditorium (Line 7) and Metro Chapultepec (Line 1).
 If you don’t fancy the metro, and yes it is somewhat wild during peak hours, you can take Uber, which is inexpensive in Mexico City.

-A short walk from the Anthropological Museum is Chapultepec Castle.
-Set high up on a rocky outcrop, this castle has the distinction of being the only castle in North America to actually be the home to a sovereign of a country.
+Chapultepec Castle is set high up on a rocky outcrop, this castle has the distinction of being the only castle in North America to actually be the home to a sovereign of a country.

 It was originally constructed in 1725 on the orders of the Viceroy Bernardo de Gálvez, and was meant to be a large manor house for the Viceroy, who was the commander-in-chief of the Spanish colony, New Spain.
 During Mexico’s war of independence, it was abandoned and became derelict.
 Later is was refurbished and served for many years as a military academy.